Is online learning for me?

 When requesting a transfer, please provide a reason for your request.
 If additional payment is required, an advisor will contact you to collect payment and complete the transfer.

-If you're working toward a Certificate of Achievement, you'll need to submit a program declaration form or notify us.
-Your student record will be updated, making it easier to monitor your progress, check your graduation requirements or transfer credits in the future.
+If you are working toward a certificate, you will need to apply to the certificate program.
+Your student record will be updated making it easier to monitor your progress, check your graduation requirements or transfer credits in the future.

 You can purchase your textbooks, eBooks and reading materials from the SAIT Bookstore.